PdxCodeGuild/Programming101/units/unit-5.md

 ## <a id="else"></a>Loops: else

 Do something while statement is `True`.
 When it is no longer `True`, do something `else`.
-The `else` code block will only be triggered if a loop ends "naturally", or when its condition becomes `False`.
+The `else` code block will only be triggered if a loop ends "naturally", when its condition becomes `False`.
 It will not be triggered if a loop is broken with `break`.

 ```python
 i = 1 # set variable i equal to the value of 1